trentmc/brownie-instrs/README_install.md

 Here, we install Brownie and dependencies.

 This includes going through the key steps of [Brownie tutorial 1](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99).
+It also addresses gotchas that I encountered when installing.

 ## Update Python packages